squandor/pytut.github.io/_posts/Basics/2020-11-16-Python-Operators.md

 >>> -3 / 4
 -0.75{% endhighlight %}
-If you try to divide by {% highlight python %}0{% endhighlight %}, you will get a {% highlight python %}ZeroDivisionError{% endhighlight %}:
+If you try to divide by {% highlight python %}
+0{% endhighlight %}, you will get a {% highlight python %}
+ZeroDivisionError{% endhighlight %}:
-{% highlight python %}>>> 5 / 0
+{% highlight python %}
+>>> 5 / 0
 Traceback (most recent call last):
   File "<pyshell#109>", line 1, in <module>
     5 / 0
 ZeroDivisionError: division by zero{% endhighlight %}
 Integer Division: //
 This operator returns an integer if the operands are integers.
-If they are floats, the result will be a float with {% highlight python %}.0{% endhighlight %} as the decimal part because it truncates the decimal part.
+If they are floats, the result will be a float with {% highlight python %}
+.0{% endhighlight %} as the decimal part because it truncates the decimal part.
-{% highlight python %}>>> 5 // 6
+{% highlight python %}
+>>> 5 // 6
 0

 >>> 8 // 2